Julius-Mueller/ripples-demo/README.md

 ASCII characters of differing 'brightness' to represent different amplitudes.
 In effect, a small movie is rendered in real time, showing waves that flow across the screen.

-This little project is part of my ongoing effort to learn and improve my C++ abilities and was created during a two week long C++ course as a self-chosen project meant to complement the lectures.
+This little project is part of my ongoing effort to learn and improve my C++ abilities and was created during a four week long
+C++ course as a self-chosen project meant to complement the lectures.